k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 Transitioning from Word to markup introduced "developer chaos" in managing documentation contributions.
 This chaos mirrors that which is experienced with coding best practices and styles.

-After a bit of back in forth about how to manage the flexibility of markup source files, I found some techniques that helped me and some of my co-workers to write good documentation.
+After a bit of back in forth about how to manage the flexibility of markup languages, I found some core techniques that help me write good and maintainable documentation.

 ## Techniques for Writing Docs